codeigniter4/CodeIgniter4/user_guide_src/source/incoming/incomingrequest.rst

         To return an array of all GET items call without any parameters.

-        To return all REQUEST items and pass them through the filter, set the first parameter to null while setting the second parameter to the filter you want to use:
+        To return all GET items and pass them through the filter, set the first parameter to null while setting the second parameter to the filter you want to use: